sashfaq911/Health_Insurance_Premium_Predictor/README.md

 > 💡 Notice how risk factors (smoking + medical history + Gold plan) significantly increase the premium compared to a baseline healthy profile.

+---

 ## Live Demo 🌐

-👉 Try the app here: premium-predictor-app.streamlit.app
+👉 Try the app here: **[Health Insurance Premium Predictor](https://premium-predictor-app.streamlit.app/)**

+---

+## Acknowledgements 🙏 <a name="acknowledgements"></a>

+A special thanks to [Dhaval Patel](https://www.linkedin.com/in/dhavalsays/) and [Hemanand Vadivel](https://www.linkedin.com/in/hemvad/) for their guidance through the [CodeBasics Data Analysis BootCamp 3.0](https://codebasics.io/bootcamps/data-analytics-bootcamp-with-practical-job-assistance).
+This project has been an invaluable learning experience and a key milestone in my data science journey!

+---

 ## License 📄

 This project is licensed under the **Apache License 2.0**.
 See the [LICENSE](./LICENSE) file for details.

-## Acknowledgements 🙏 <a name="acknowledgements"></a>

-A special thanks to [Dhaval Patel](https://www.linkedin.com/in/dhavalsays/) and [Hemanand Vadivel](https://www.linkedin.com/in/hemvad/) for their guidance through the [CodeBasics Data Analysis BootCamp 3.0](https://codebasics.io/bootcamps/data-analytics-bootcamp-with-practical-job-assistance).
-This project has been an invaluable learning experience and a key milestone in my data science journey!
+---

 ## Support ❤️ <a name="support"></a>